Dosage Form: capsule, extended release

-Indomethacin extended-release capsules are contraindicated for the treatment of peri-operative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).
+Indomethacin extended-release capsules is contraindicated for the treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery (see WARNINGS).

 Two large, controlled, clinical trials of a COX-2 selective NSAID for the treatment of pain in the first 10 to 14 days following CABG surgery found an increased incidence of myocardial infarction and stroke (see CONTRAINDICATIONS).

 NSAIDs, including indomethacin extended-release capsules, can lead to onset of new hypertension or worsening of preexisting hypertension, either of which may contribute to the increased incidence of CV events.
 Patients taking thiazides or loop diuretics may have impaired response to these therapies when taking NSAIDs.
 NSAIDs, including indomethacin extended-release capsules, should be used with caution in patients with hypertension.
 Blood pressure (BP) should be monitored closely during the initiation of NSAID treatment and throughout the course of therapy.

 Fluid retention and edema have been observed in some patients taking NSAIDs.
 Indomethacin extended-release capsules should be used with caution in patients with fluid retention or heart failure